 Based upon this pioneering research, Horsepower Technologies™ has developed an innovative and revolutionary product line of equine orthotics to address lameness rehabilitation and prevention in active horses.
 Along with pre-clinical testing conducted by the Cummings School of Veterinary Medicine at Tufts University and defended by a portfolio of utility patents and patents-pending, the Company plans to commercialize its first product FastTrack™.

 FastTrack™ is a revolutionary equine rehabilitative orthotic that enables early mobilization with safe out-of-the-stall load-bearing exercise for horses that have sustained flexor apparatus injury .
 As noted, research has repeatedly demonstrated that early mobilization and moderate exercise promote faster rehabilitation and a more complete recovery.
 Consequently, one of the key technologies in FastTrack™ is an adjustable range of motion control known as the SafeStop™.
-Made of high-grade Titanium commonly found in human implants, aircraft, and many other products, SafeStop™ limits the maximum permissible angle of the horse’s fetlock joint, thereby significantly reducing strain to the injured tendons and preventing re-injury.
+Made of aircraft-grade aluminum and high grade stainless steel, SafeStop™ limits the maximum permissible angle of the horse’s fetlock joint, thereby significantly reducing strain to the injured tendons and preventing re-injury.
 Additionally, the aircraft-grade aluminum FastTrack™ orthotic off-loads the injured joint, reduces the pain and accelerates the overall healing process.
 As the horse’s health improves, a greater range of motion can be allowed via an easy and intuitive re-setting of the SafeStop™ angle, thus allowing the tendons to gradually adjust to an increased load.
 This approach prevents re-injury from excessively stressing the tendons too soon in the healing process.
 Rather than being stall-bound, horses can now walk, trot, or canter during their recovery phase while wearing the device.
 FastTrack™ has also been designed with the horse’s health and comfort in mind.
 FastTrack™ incorporates an innovative heat formable padding which provides a snug, supportive fit while allowing natural motion of the lower limb.
-FastTrack™ has been rigorously tested both in the lab and on six horses at the Cummings School of Veterinary Medicine and is currently in advanced commercialization testing.
+FastTrack™ has been rigorously tested both in the lab and on horses at the Cummings School of Veterinary Medicine and is currently in advanced commercialization testing.
 The product has been designed to be used on any horse, regardless of equine discipline, breed, age or level of performance.

 While the value of Horsepower Technologies’™ product line can be quantified both scientifically and economically, perhaps the greatest value proposition that the Company provides is emotional.
 We expect both horse and owner to feel materially better mentally and physically with earlier proactive exercise.